First reviewed July 2014

-Where other phones in the Sony Xperia line-up for 2014 use the same sort of shiny, slick look as the Sony Xperia Z2, the Sony Xperia E1 keeps things humble.
+Whilst other phones in the Sony Xperia 2014 family opt for the same shiny, slick look as the Sony Xperia Z2, the Sony Xperia E1 keeps things humble.

-It's not trying to convince anyone it is made of anything but plastic, and its chunky curved body embraces the 'cute' angle more than any of Sony's other phones.
-The Sony Xperia E1 looks and feels like quite a cheap phone, but the texturing on the phone's back avoids the tacky feeling of some entry-level plastic phones.
+It’s not trying to mask the fact that it’s made from plastic, and its chunky curved body unashamedly embraces ‘cuteness’ more than any other Sony phone.
+The Sony Xperia E1 looks and feels like a cheap phone, but the textured back to the phone means it doesn’t leave the same tacky feeling as some entry-level plastic handsets.

-It's 12mm thick, 62mm wide and weighs in at 120g.
-Although a little on the tubby side, its small footprint and light weight make it easy to handle, even if you only have one hand to spare.
+It’s 12mm thick, 62mm wide and weighs in at 120g.
+Although a little on the tubby side, its small footprint and light weight make it easy to handle using just one hand.

-While Sony Xperia E1 doesn't share a great deal design-wise with its latest Xperia brothers, it does have Sony's trademark 'omni-balance' power button, which sits slap-bang in the middle of the phone's side.
-Symmetry in design is admirable, but in such a small phone as this is feels a bit unnecessary and – we found – leads to you accidentally pressing the volume button instead of the power button.
+For looks, although the Sony Xperia E1 doesn’t have a great deal in common with its latest Xperia brothers, it does share Sony’s trademark ‘omni-balance’ power buttons, which sits dead centre on the phone’s side.
+The symmetry in design in commendable, but it feels rather needless in a phone this size and – we found – at times leads you to mistakenly press the volume button instead of the power button.
 It shouldn’t take you too long to get used to such design idiosyncrasies though.

 There is a second button up top, though – where you'd normally see the power button in a phone this size.
 It's a music button that launches the Walkman music player app when held down.